Prathamrastogi/Pratham_Rastogi_Task_2/README.md

 1. Clone the backend server repository from GitHub.
 2. Navigate to the server directory.
 3. Install dependencies using `npm install`.
-4. Compile TypeScript files using `npm run build`.
-5. Start the server using `npm start`.
+4. Start the server using `npm start`.

 ## Coded By
 - Pratham Rastogi([LinkedIn](https://www.linkedin.com/in/pratham-rastogi-439379249/))